I Need Help

 If possible, vary your routine, use different shops and banks to those you used when you lived with your ex-partner.

 Strengthen your home security if possible.
-If the perpetrator has ever had access to your home or to your keys, you will need to change your locks.
+If the ex-partner has ever had access to your home or to your keys, you will need to change your locks.
 You may also want to strengthen your home security, if you are able to, with bolt locks, security chains or security screens, window stays, etc. and make sure you children know to use these security features at all times.

 Consider installing an outside lighting system that lights up when a person comes near your house at night.